onsip/SIP.js/docs/api/sip.js.session.replacee.md

 ## Session.replacee property

-The sesion being replace by this one.
+The session being replace by this one.

 <b>Signature:</b>